quickfix-j/quickfixj/quickfixj-base/readme.md

 <xsl:template match="fixr:fields/fixr:field[not( @id='1156' or ....)] />
 ```

-The build extracts the specifications for the required fields <u>only</u> from a FIX Latest orchestration and uses the ```repository-to-qfj-codegen-maven-plugin``` to generate the Field sources.
+The build extracts the specifications for the required fields <u>only</u> from a FIX Latest orchestration and uses the ```quickfixj-from-fix-orchestra-code-generator-maven-plugin``` to generate the Field sources.

 See [```quickfixj-orchestration```](../quickfixj-orchestration/readme.md) for more information about [FIX Orchestra](https://www.fixtrading.org/standards/fix-orchestra/).